raheem-spence/dsa-practice/PATTERNS.md

 'num + complement = target`

 Mistake to avoid:
-- Check for the complement before storing current number
+- Check for the complement before storing current number so we dont store the same index twice